Discover financial empowerment resources

 Rising housing costs have had an impact on the ability of families to move.
 This article, using data from the Canadian Social Survey (CSS), illustrates how higher prices have disproportionately affected the moving decisions of young Canadians, particularly those experiencing financial...

 Braiding Mind, Body, and Spirit: A Financial Wellness Bundle is a resource designed to help Indigenous individuals, families, and communities make confident money choices with settlement funds.
-This 60-minute webinar will bring together the co-creators of the resource to highlight the need for...
+This 60-minute webinar brought together the co-creators of the resource to highlight the need for...

 A culturally grounded resource to support Indigenous financial wellness.
 Braiding Mind, Body, and Spirit is a financial wellness bundle created by and for Indigenous individuals and communities.
 Developed with Indigenous teachings, community voices, and practical tools to support individuals,...